 1. Update Core and Modules to the Latest Version

 It may sound obvious, but regular updates are both the simplest and the most effective way to secure Drupal.
 Their team is consistently working on this project, releasing new features and eliminating vulnerabilities.
 You could manually track new updates and apply them to your website: the process won't take too much time.
 Alternatively, there are automated updating solutions like DropGuard.

 2. Keep an Eye on Security Advisories

 The Drupal security team always monitors the situation and sends out notifications in case of revealed risks.
-They always inform users on possible security vulnerabilities and instruct them on how to solve this problem.
+They always inform users of possible security vulnerabilities and instruct them on how to solve these problems.
 It’s important to stay in tune with these security notices to know which parts of website protection should be enhanced, but keep in mind that security flaws may come from many different sources.
-You are still using one of the most secure CMSs in the game and it’s best to diversify your approach to the sufficient level of security.
+You are still using one of the most secure CMSs in the game and it’s best to diversify your approach to a sufficient level of security.

 3. Revise the Modules You Use

 The first thing to do here is to browse all the modules you have applied to find the outdated and unused ones.
-Once you have found one, you should either update it to a new (and secure) version, or delete it without doubts.
-Remember that an outdated piece of code doesn’t just waste your website’s resources, it is also more accessible for attackers.
+Once you have found one, you should either update it to a new (and secure) version or delete it without a doubt.
+Remember that an outdated piece of code doesn’t just waste your website’s resources, it is also more accessible to attackers.

-What is more, you should be particularly careful with modules from third-party providers, because without proper community control, they can be potentially vulnerable.
-Try to use reliable modules downloaded from the official Drupal’s website.
+What is more, you should be particularly careful with modules from third-party providers, because, without proper community control, they can be potentially vulnerable.
+Try to use reliable modules downloaded from the official Drupal website.